Disability Information Advisory Services:

 - how to find a needs assessment and service coordination organization

-- Referral, reccomendation and suggestions in regards with the services available in local, regional, national and even in international level if possible.
+- Referral, recommendation, and suggestions in regards to the services available at local, regional, national, and even at international level if possible

-This program also helps disabled people find both government and non-government funded support services in local level and even in regional and national level.
-The information provided should be accessible and appropriate to disabled person's needs.
-The following are some of examples of what this support service provide and how the beneficiaries got benefited.
+This program also helps disabled people find both government and non-government-funded support services at the local level and even at regional and national levels.
+The information provided should be accessible and appropriate to disabled person’s needs.
+The following are some examples of what this support service provider is and how the beneficiaries got benefited.

-Bel Devi Rawat from Jaira VDC Ward No. 8 Humla district has obtained disability identity card from Women and Children Office Humla on 17th of March 2014.
-25 years old Bel Devi came to district headquarter Simikot with his father Mr. Dhan raj Rawat a week before when we mate her on the 16th of March to make a disability identity card.
+Bel Devi Rawat from Jaira VDC Ward No. 8 Humla district has obtained a disability identity card from Women and Children Office Humla on the 17th of March 2014.
+25 years old Bel Devi came to district headquarter Simikot with his father Mr. Dhan Raj Rawat a week before when we met her on the 16th of March to make a disability identity card.
 Her left eye is completely blind and also she has very shorter in height than the average.
-She has a weak physical growth which has a permanent affect on her life.
+She has weak physical growth which has a permanent effect on her life.
 When Mr. Dhan Raj came to Head Nepal Office, he did not have the idea/process of obtaining the card for his daughter.
-The Executive Director of Head Nepal, Mr. Chhitup provided the man with necessary information, suggestion and process for the same.
+The Executive Director of Head Nepal, Mr. Chhitup provided the man with the necessary information, suggestion, and process for the same.
 Chhitup asked Dhan Raj to have a recommendation letter from the VDC Secretary and a medical report and a letter from the hospital that day.
-The next day, 17th of March, Head Nepal too provided the girl a recommendation letter and sent them to the Women and Children Office and finally Bel Devi received a disability identity card.
-Head Nepal advised Dhan Raj to go to local VDC office and process for further intervention and government support for his daughter.
+The next day, 17th of March, Head Nepal too provided the girl a recommendation letter and sent them to the Women and Children Office and finally, Bel Devi received a disability identity card.
+Head Nepal advised Dhan Raj to go to the local VDC office and process for further intervention and government support for his daughter.

 Successfully Encouraged the Parents to Enroll Two Children with Visual Impairment from the Same Family:

-Dip Bahadur Shahi from Dandaphaya 3 Chauganphaya lost his right foot while cutting a tree in forest in May 2012.
+Dip Bahadur Shahi from Dandaphaya 3 Chauganphaya lost his right foot while cutting a tree in a forest in May 2012.
 Suddenly the tree was fallen on him and his foot was badly broken.
-Head Nepal specially Mr. Lokraj helped him to raise money for his treatment in Nepalgunj.
-Later in July 2012, Head Nepal refered/reccomended Dip to Technical and Skill Development Center (TSDCBD) in Kirtipur Kathmandu for 6 months training in Music, kneeting and telloring.
-While being in Kathmandu for the training, he got a artificial foot and now he can walk easily even in the remote area like Humla.
+Head Nepal especially Mr. Lokraj helped him to raise money for his treatment in Nepalgunj.
+Later in July 2012, Head Nepal referred/recommended Dip to Technical and Skill Development Center (TSDCBD) in Kirtipur Kathmandu for 6 months of training in Music, knitting, and tailoring.
+While being in Kathmandu for the training, he got an artificial foot and now he can walk easily even in the remote area like Humla.